Did you know that incontinence can be caused by miscommunication between the brain and bladder?

 This therapy operates by gently stimulating the nerve to correct the communication pathway between the brain and bladder to restore a normal function.
 The therapy system offers you the opportunity to do a test.
 If you decide to move forward after the test, a small implant is placed just below the skin in your upper buttock.

 Medtronic NURO™ System

 This minimally invasive therapy can help reduce urgency, frequency and urinary incontinence by stimulating the tibial nerve during 30-minute sessions, once a week for 12 weeks followed by maintenace treatments every three to four weeks.
-It is to help normalize the control of the bladder's natural reflexes.
-Patients will follow up with monthly maintenance session for potential long-term relief.
+It helps normalize the control of the bladder's natural reflexes.
+You will follow up with monthly maintenance sessions for potential long-term relief.